 The most exciting thing about DaVinci Resolve is the full support of Blackmagic Raw.
 Compared to traditional raw formats that produce rather huge files and would be quite intensive when coping with them on old computers, Blackmagic Raw, a free and cross-platform codec developed by BMD, features both on the fastest decoding speed by accessing to GPU accelerated and CPU optimized algorithms and incredible quality that delivers 12-bit, HDR, high resolution & frame rate image.

 That's why DaVinci Resolve deserves to be the best software tool to alter color for films, commercials, landscape videos and more.
-And I have not much to dislike about the newest DaVinci Resolve 16 with the exception of its steep learning curve.
+And I have not much to dislike about the newest DaVinci Resolve 17 except for its steep learning curve.
 It's a bit hard to understand and use for beginners, such as color correction & color adjustments, the node editor, etc.

-- It packs with a wide range of capabilities, such as editing, constructing visual effects, mixing audio, etc;
+- It packs with a wide range of capabilities, such as editing, super resolution, automatic mask, etc.

 - If you purchase a BMD camera, you are free to get an activation key of DaVinci Resolve Studio 16.